 The Vikings established camps over the winter months and it was not until King Alfred engaged the Vikings in battle in Essex in 893 did the Vikings in 896 finally abandon their attempts at permanent settlement.

-In 1066, when William the Conqueror invaded Britain, some of his men landed at New Romney by mistake.
+Local legend has it that in1066 William the Conqueror initially attempted to land near New Romney, but was seen off by the hardy locals.
+The tale has a kernel of truth as it seems that some of William's men did disembark at New Romney by mistake and were rebuffed, but it was a small scale engagement.
 After the battle of Hastings, William the Conqueror, on his march to Dover castle, passed this town, where he is said to have revenged himself on the inhabitants for having killed some of his men.

 A Royal Charter of 1155 in the reign of Henry II established the port of New Romney as one of the first Cinque Ports, maintaining ships ready for the Crown in case of need.